-Note: Some regions may not use 108Mbps Mode since the operation for the wireless interface in 108Mbps Mode is illegal.
 Limited by local law regulations, version for North America does not have region selection option.

 - Channel This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired wireless mode.
-The options are: - 108Mbps (Dynamic) Super G[TM], 802.11g and 802.11b wireless stations can connect to the router. - 108Mbps (Static) Only Super G[TM] wireless stations can connect to the router. - 54Mbps (802.11g) Both 802.11g and 802.11b wireless stations can connect to the router. - 11Mbps (802.11b) Only 802.11b wireless stations can connect to the router.
+The options are: - 54Mbps (802.11g) Both 802.11g and 802.11b wireless stations can connect to the router. - 11Mbps (802.11b) Only 802.11b wireless stations can connect to the router.

-Note: The default is "54Mbps (802.11g)", which allows both 802.11g and 802.11b - wireless stations to connect to the router.
+The default is "54Mbps (802.11g)", which allows both 802.11g and 802.11b wireless stations to connect to the router.

-Finable Wireless Router Radio The wireless radio of this Router can be enabled - or disabled to allow wireless stations access.
-If enabled, wireless stations will be able to access the router, otherwise, wireless stations will not be able to access. - Enable SSID Broadcast If you select the Enable SSID Broadcast checkbox, the Wireless Router SSID will broadcast its name (SSID) on the air. - Enable Wireless Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the router without encryption.
-It is recommended strongly that you choose this option to encrypt your wireless network.
-The encryption settings described below.
+- Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access.
+If enabled, wireless stations will be able to access the router.
+Otherwise, wireless stations will not be able to access. - > Enable SSID Broadcast If you select the Enable SSID Broadcast checkbox, the Wireless Router SSID will broadcast its name (SSID) on the air. - Enable Bridges If you select the Enable Bridges checkbox, you can input MAC address of other APs to communicate with them wirelessly in Bridge mode. - MAC of AP (1-6): Input the MAC address of the AP which you want to communicate with.
+There are six entries can be configured.